Medicine in the American Civil War: Background

-French doctor Dominique Larrey made advances in military medicine during the 1789-1799 French Revolution and the 1800-1815 Napoleonic Wars.
-During the War of the First Coalition, Dominique Larrey developed the modern method of army surgery, field hospitals and the system of army ambulance corps.
+French doctor Dominique Larrey made advances in military medicine during the 1789-1799 French Revolution and the 1800-1815 Napoleonic Wars, developing the modern methods of army surgery, field hospitals and the system of army ambulance corps.

-Conditions at military hospitals during the 1853-1856 Crimean War were improved by the British civilian volunteers led by Florence Nightingale and the British military doctor James Barry.
+Conditions at military hospitals during the 1853-56 Crimean War were improved by the British civilian volunteers led by Florence Nightingale and the British military doctor James Barry.
 Yet reforms in the care of wounded soldiers came slowly.
 A historical comparison gives some idea of the scale of casualties.